+ation,

-Disability Inclusion
+Disability Equality

-The EIS is committed to supporting our members with disabilities, ensuring their rights and legal protections are upheld throughout their employment.
-A new Disabled Members Network will be established in 2021.
+The EIS is committed to supporting our disabled members, ensuring their rights and legal protections are upheld throughout their employment.
+Our Disabled Members Network is open to anyone who identify as disabled, and for members who would be entitled to reasonable adjustments under the Equality Act (2010), which includes neurodivergent members.

 Resources include: